 Where personal service is required by the RCR but is not possible, the plaintiff may apply to the court for an order permitting "substituted service".
-This allows the document to be brought to the attention of the party to be served by some other means, as determined by the court.
+This allows the document to be brought to the attention of the party to be served by some other means, such as email, as determined by the court.